chopstyix/OC-Blender-Helper-Addon/README.md

   * If you have installed the addon, please restart your Blender

 ## Questions
+* When should I use Update display settings under Environment menu?
+  * In any new project, you should click that button once to update current display settings because by default Octane Blender has a wrong setup for display device
 * Cannot insert keyframes from UI panels
   * We cannot insert keyframes and click file selector eyedropper from panels yet because of a known bug in Blender build, which will be fixed in future builds
 * Megascans Livelink module does not respond to imports